 Generalised lawlessness was giving way to institutionalised colonial prejudice under the governorship of Sir Ralph Woodford (1813 - 1829).
 The free blacks, slave owning, plantation possessing, educated, began to feel the pressure of British crown colony rule.
 Gone were the days where atrocities and ‘sad depredations’ were visited on everyone, black as well as white, bringing comfort in the thought of misery shared.
 Now it was a one-way street.

 The most common Europeans had the rights and privileges of the high born educated upper classes when it came to dealing with free blacks.
 Woodford stopped them from being called ‘Mister’ and refused their commissions.
 They were not allowed to practice their professions.
 They may not inherit land.
 For the family of Philippe, land was vital; the ownership of land defined their personalities.
 J.B.
-Philippe did not lose much time.
+Philip did not lose much time.
 He returned to England to fight a landmark case in the highest court of the Empire.
 He won it.
 Prof. Carl Campbell makes these remarks in the end:

-"There is no mistaking the heroic quality of the life and achievement of Dr. Jean Baptiste Philippe.
+"There is no mistaking the heroic quality of the life and achievement of Dr. Jean Baptiste Philip.
 There was youthful intellectual talent; a providential appearance when needed by an underprivileged social group; courage in the face of dangers; sacrifice of a professional career which could have supported a quite financially rewarding life; a book mature beyond the years of the author, as a personal testament to a principled struggle, and finally an early death at about age 33 just before the moment to triumph.
-Philippe died two weeks before the proclamation of the law granting full civil rights equality to free coloureds.
+Philip died two weeks before the proclamation of the law granting full civil rights equality to free coloureds.
 His entire adult life was consumed by the free coloureds' struggle.
 He did not live long enough to disillusion his admirers; or to sully his record by immersion into politics of conversion of paper rights into actual reality.
 Even so the issue of slavery, the fact that his family owned slaves as well as he himself, the absence of a clear call for the abolition of slavery from the man who saw the injustices done to his own social group - this, slavery, was the first major stumbling block to his acceptance as a hero to blacks and coloureds, especially the former, who had been slaves during the time of Woodford.
-Whatever explanations were offered in the post-emancipation period to mitigate Philippe's personal involvement in slavery were probably less important as a healer of wounds than the passage of time itself.
+Whatever explanations were offered in the post-emancipation period to mitigate Philip's personal involvement in slavery were probably less important as a healer of wounds than the passage of time itself.
 As slavery became more a memory than the actual experience of many living persons the conditions were created for the commencement of a more generous estimate of the work of the Naparima doctor.
 No monument was built in his memory as was suggested by a sympathiser in 1842, but some 30 years later there was a torch light procession to his grave in San Fernando, and speeches in praise not of a leader of the free coloureds, but of a hero of the underprivileged people.”